gnosischain/documentation/docs/node/tools/dappnode.md

 Then click in the below button that says "Apply changes"
 ![Apply the changes](/img/node/dappnode-stakers-ui-apply.png)

-Be patience, the installation process can take several minutes.
+Be patient, the installation process can take several minutes.
 You can check all have been installed in the [dashboard page](http://my.dappnode/#/dashboard).

 ### Step 2: Key Generation